Application & Process

 No, Cullen Foundation does not fund and/or sponsor specific events including galas, luncheons and fundraising events, conferences, or travel opportunities including those hosted by or to benefit local education and/or performing arts groups.

-Grantees may not apply for additional grant funding from Cullen Foundation until all previous grant requirements from the Foundation are fulfilled and the grant is closed.
+Grantees may not apply for additional grant funding from the Cullen Foundation until all previous grant requirements from the Foundation are fulfilled and the grant is closed.
 A grant is closed when all funding is disbursed and all grant requirements, including the Final Report, are fully executed, complete and approved by our staff.
-The steps to close out a grant are detailed in the Reporting Guidelines which are also sent to grantees with the grant award letter.
+The steps to close out a grant are detailed in the Reporting Guidelines which is also sent to grantees with the grant award letter.

 Past applicants have indicated that they spend approximately 9 hours or more on our grant process (Pre-LOI Call, LOI, application and application review meeting).